h2oai/h2o-health/docs/docs/gene-mutation/predictions/predictions.md

 To generate a disease prediction for a patient or a set of disease predictions for a cohort of patients, consider the following instructions:

 1. In the **Gene Mutation AI** menu, click **Predictions**.
-2. In the **Snowflake Model** list, select one of the available models from the Snowflake stage.
+2. In the **Snowflake model** list, select one of the available models from the Snowflake stage.

     :::info note
       - Beyond the available models, you can upload your model.
 To learn how to upload your model, see [Upload model](#upload-model).
       - The delay after this step is because the application looks to tables that match this model and generates SQL dynamically based on the model.
 Otherwise, the user may not know which table(s) to use for a specific model.
     :::

-3. In the **Snowflake Table** box, select one of the available Snowflake tables that match the selected model.
+3. In the **Snowflake table** box, select one of the available Snowflake tables that match the selected model.

 4. Click **Predict**.